neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/evolution.md

 ---
 > ⏳ 5

 If there are two phenotypes in a population (in this case vigilant or not vigilant), then the phenotype that confers greater total fitness to the animal will be favored by natural selection.
+The solution to an optimality model, therefore is to find the point where net fitness ($F$) is maximized.

 Consider the model $ F = t + e $[](my-math-ref) again.